E-Learning in Global Education: The Future Is Now

 And that’s exactly what we are.
 A globalized world becoming more and more reliant on each other.
 Navigating such reliance demands skills that bridge cultural gaps and incorporate current and emerging trends.
 In a global education framework, e-learning teaches those skills through global connectivity and inclusion, which is why it’s one of the most exciting ways for students to learn in today’s classroom.

 John Harrell is a former teacher of English as a Second Language (E.S.L.) who lived in South Korea for four years.
 He covers the intersection of education and technology for School Group, exploring the impact of everything from peer learning to classroom tech.
-John holds a Bachelor’s degree in English language and literature form Christian Brothers University.
+John holds a Bachelor’s degree in English language and literature from Christian Brothers University.

 Are you a passionate writer or expert with a story or opinion to share on education, technology or international development?
 Write for us!
 For consideration, email your submission (500 to 1500 words) to: [email protected].
 We will respond within 30 days.